5 min read

 They begin to clot

-The mixture is exposed to oxygen, becomes oxidized, and tends to alter its color
+The mixture is exposed to oxygen, becomes oxidized, and tends to alter its color, causing a black discharge

 Sometimes, this happens because your uterus isn’t contracting as much and hasn’t discarded its lining as quickly as it did in periods past.